Foo Fighters (album): Recording

 Grohl and Jones produced the record across a period of one week in October 1994, with Grohl on vocals and all instruments.
 Both would arrive in the morning at Robert Lang Studios, start production by noon and do four songs a day.
 According to Grohl, during the recording process he would run from room to room, "still sweating and shaking from playing drums and [then] pick up the guitar and put down a track, do the bass, maybe another guitar part, have a sip of coffee and then go in and do the next song".
-The only performance by an outsider was a guitar part on "X-Static" provided by Greg Dulli of the Afghan Whigs, who was watching Grohl record the songs.
+The only performance by an outsider was a guitar part on "X-Static" provided by Greg Dulli of The Afghan Whigs, who was watching Grohl record the songs.
 Grohl eventually asked him if he wanted to play and handed him a guitar.
 Each song took about 45 minutes to be completed, and the compositions were recorded in the same order that became the album's track listing.
 The only song that required two run-throughs before completion was "I'll Stick Around".
 Grohl was insecure about his singing, and added effects to his voice in "Floaty", and tried to enhance the performance through double track – "You know how people double their vocals to make them stronger?
 That album the vocals are quadrupled."

-In an attempt to keep his anonymity, Grohl planned to release the songs under the name Foo Fighters, a name he took from an ufology book he was reading at the time, Above Top Secret, that in a chapter described the "foo fighter" phenomena.
+In an attempt to keep his anonymity, Grohl planned to release the songs under the name Foo Fighters, a name he took from a ufology book he was reading at the time, Above Top Secret, that in a chapter described the "foo fighter" phenomena.
 It would be a very low-key release, with only 100 LP records being pressed after the sessions were finished.
 Grohl also went to a cassette duplication lab in Seattle and created 100 cassette copies of the session and started handing them to friends for feedback and "I'd give tapes to everybody.
 Kids would come up to me and say 'Nirvana was my favourite band' and I'd say 'well here, have this'".
 Eddie Vedder premiered two songs from the recording on January 8, 1995, during his Self-Pollution radio broadcast.
 The recordings quickly circulated amongst the music industry, which in turn created record label interest.
 A deal was eventually signed to Capitol Records, as president Gary Gersh was a personal friend of Grohl ever since he worked on Nirvana's label Geffen Records.